VRL veteran support services are provided at no cost.

 Do you accept used items for donation?

-Unfortunately, we cannot accept used items for donation.
-To schedule a pickup of used items please contact The Vietnam Veterans of America.
+Unfortunately we cannot accept used items for donation.
+To schedule a pickup of used items, contact the Vietnam Veterans of America.

 Is my donation tax deductible?

-Veterans Rebuilding Life is an authorized 501(c)(3) NGO registered with the Internal Revenue Service.
-All donations are tax deductible under Title 26 of the U.S. Code.
-Online donations receive an emailed tax-receipt upon submission.
-Mailed checks receive a printed receipt within 5 business days.
+Veterans Rebuilding Life is a 501(c)(3) NGO registered with the Internal Revenue Service.
+All donations are tax exempt under Title 26 of the United States Code.
+Online donations receive an emailed receipt upon submission of payment.
+Mailed donations receive a printed receipt within 5 business days.

 How do I know my donation will reach those in need?